Tracking some of the highest rain chances Central Texas has seen all summer

 As rain chances go up our temperatures go down

-We’ve been tracking a cold front across Central Texas since Thursday.
-This front has been stalled out across our southern areas and has been the feature that’s been providing scattered rain chances across Central Texas.
-Rain chances remain possible through 10 p.m.
-Friday.
-If you’re out and about this evening watch out for heavy downpours, gusty winds, and frequent lightning.
-Outside of the rain chances, we have partly to mostly cloudy skies outside this afternoon with temperatures being impacted by rainfall.
-Areas that are not seeing rain are warmer in the upper 80s to mid 90s and areas with rain are cooler in the 70s to low 80s.
-Overnight stays partly cloudy with temperatures in the low to mid 70s Saturday morning.

-Saturday afternoon is looking partly cloudy and slightly warmer.
-Rain chances are lower across Central Texas.
+Waking up this Saturday morning temperatures are in the low to mid 70s across Central Texas and we have partly cloudy skies.
+For your Saturday afternoon, expect partly cloudy skies and slightly warmer temperatures.
+Rain chances today are lower than what we’ve been seeing across Central Texas during the work week.
 A few late day scattered showers and storms look to be possible.
 Any activity fades with the setting sun.
 Temperatures Saturday afternoon look to climb closer to the mid 90s.
 With the high humidity, feels-like temperatures look to be closer to 100°.

 We will begin to track another cold front on Sunday.
 Rain chances for the morning into the afternoon look to remain to our north closer to I-20.
-We will start to see that front slide into Central Texas Sunday evening into Monday morning.
-Rain chances will be increasing Sunday night as the front moves south.
+Rain chances will be increasing as we’ll start to see that front slide into Central Texas Sunday evening into Monday morning.
 Temperatures Sunday afternoon look to warm into the low to mid 90s, but high humidity once again will make things feel hotter.

 We’re tracking some really nice changes to our weather as we head into next week.
 Forecast models are bringing in much needed rainfall and cooler temperatures.
 The setup is looking favorable as that cold front works its way across Texas.
 We will also see multiple upper-level disturbances sweep through and that will combine with amble Gulf moisture.
 With all the ingriednts coming together, we’re expecting some of the highest rain chances Central Texas has seen all summer.